 But imagine, if you can, the family of a pregnant woman who jumped from the 90th floor rather than burn alive, hearing that “wisdom.”

 It wasn’t just “maybe” or “mostly,” it was certain.
 “No exceptions.
 It is law,” she demanded.

 But it didn’t end there.
 She insisted that every death was also “delightful,” and she called it “croaking.”
 Then, she laughed because it was “so disrespectful.”

 Forget those who died.
 How callous was that for loved ones left behind?

 Forced to think about it, to investigate, I became a hardcore skeptic.

 The Trust Thing: Paul Selig vs Esther Hicks

-Having read as much of Paul Selig’s work now as I did with Esther and Jerry Hicks’s writings, back when, I can’t find anything that might spark anyone to turn skeptic on Selig and his “Guides.”
+Having read Paul Selig’s work now as I did with Esther and Jerry Hicks’s writings, back when, I can’t find anything that might spark anyone to turn skeptic on Selig and his “Guides.”